libAtoms/QUIP/README.md

 ## Compilation Instructions

-1. Decide your architecture by looking at the Makefiles/README, and define an environmental variable QUIP_ARCH, e.g.
+1. Decide your architecture by looking in the arch/ directory, and define an environmental variable QUIP_ARCH, e.g.

 		export QUIP_ARCH=linux_x86_64_ifort_icc

-    You may well need to create your own `Makefiles/Makefile.${QUIP_ARCH}` file based on an existing file.
+    You may well need to create your own `arch/Makefile.${QUIP_ARCH}` file based on an existing file.

 2. Ensure that you have sufficiently up-to-date compilers.
 If you are using GNU compiler suite, you need version 4.4 or later.
 From